Elskom/Els_kom_new/Python/readme.txt

 Requirements:
 Python 3.5+

-Note: Python 3.5 or Newer must be installed to the Drive/Partition root of your Current Operating System.
+Note: Python 3.6 or newer can be downloaded in ../externals/cpython with get_externals.bat.

 To Make the embedded pythons work: